-PG's native WAL is a single-stream + single-thread LSN design: the entire cluster (effectively a single machine) writes to consecutive segment files under pg_wal/, all backends share a single WAL insert lock, and recovery replays serially in a single process. pgrac extends this model to per-instance independent streams: each node has its own pg_wal_node_N/ directory, writes do not block each other, and on recovery the streams are merged globally in SCN order.
+PG's native WAL is a single-stream + single-thread LSN design: all backends share one WAL insert lock and recovery replays serially in a single process.
+AD-009 extends this model to per-instance independent streams: each node has its own pg_wal_threads/thread_NN/ directory (WAL design doc §4.2 / spec-1.19 §235; mapping rule thread_id = node_id + 1, keeping 0 as legacy sentinel), writes do not block each other, and recovery merges streams globally in SCN order.
+Stage 1's current implementation still uses a single pg_wal/ directory and a single stream; per-instance WAL routing is deferred to Stage 4.1 (development-roadmap §4.3).

-PG's native XLogRecord is a fixed 24 B: 4 B length, 4 B xid, 8 B prev LSN, 2 B info/rmid, 2 B padding, 4 B CRC.
-These 24 B carry no timestamp or global ordering information; recovery can only advance linearly by LSN — which is fine for a single stream, but provides no way to establish global order across multiple streams.
+PG's native XLogRecord is a fixed 24 B: 4 B length, 4 B xid, 8 B prev LSN, 1 B info, 1 B rmid, 2 B padding, 4 B CRC.
+These 24 B carry no SCN or global ordering information — a single monotonic LSN is sufficient for a single stream, but cannot establish global order across multiple streams.

 +--------+--------+--------+--------+--------+--------+